ABEDAVIDscripts/AutoVista_Sales_Intelligence_and_Performance_Analysis/README.md

 ### Business Objectives

-The analysis and visualization was guided by key business questions:
+The analysis and visualization were guided by key business questions aimed at uncovering insights from the 2022 and 2023 sales data:

 - Section A: Business Performance & Operational Metrics
   - What is the total revenue from car sales?